damien-lch/damien-lch/README.md

 ## Hello 👋 🇫🇷

-I'm Damien Lacahmbre, a French engineer in computer sciences.
+I'm Damien Lachambre, a French engineer in computer sciences.

 ### Here is some usefull links